 How can I access new tools for fiber analysis?

-The Fiber Analysis module will be available from January 2023 as an option with MountainsSEM® Color and MountainsSEM® Expert.
+The Fiber Analysis module is available as an option with MountainsSEM® Color and MountainsSEM® Expert.
 It is included in MountainsSEM® Premium and MountainsLab® Premium packages.
 The Fiber Analysis module is only compatible with version 9.3 onwards.
 This version is freely available to users with an active Software Maintenance Plan (SMP).
-If you don’t have an active SMP, please get in touch to arrange an update by emailing email@example.com.
+If you don’t have an active SMP, please get in touch to arrange an update by emailing firstname.lastname@example.org.